ASIMNEUPANE/category_voting/README.md

 MySQL will be available on port 3307 and can be accessed through the my_db container.

 4. Running Migrations and Seeds
-Migrations and seed data are typically handled when the container starts.
-However, if needed, you can manually run migrations and seeds with the following commands:

 ``docker exec -it <container-id> npx sequelize-cli db:migrate``